 recall the great dirty fights

 between little white perfection

 smelled of piss and vomit, but no

 one would believe me.
-Those are

 the true legends better left to die.

 In my black rain coat I go back

 to hit me, but no one wants trouble